 Taking Regular Prescriptions Outside of LASIK:

-- All medications, both over the counter and prescription, should be reviewed with your surgeon, Dr. Mozayeni or Dr. Nunnery, prior to your LASIK eye surgery.
-There are certain medications that increase ocular dryness and can create other LASIK complications.
-If necessary, Dr. Mozayeni or Dr. Nunnery will consult with your primary care physician to properly manage any non-procedural-related prescription medications.
+- All medications, both over the counter and prescription, should be reviewed with your LASIK surgeon, Dr. Mozayeni or Dr. Nunnery, prior to your LASIK eye surgery.
+This is important as certain medications can increase ocular dryness and cause other LASIK complications.
+If necessary, your LASIK surgeon will consult with your primary care physician to properly manage any non-procedural-related prescription medications.